 There’s some confusion about whether the ILM 953 is ECE-certified.
 The company claims that the helmet “Meets or Exceeds both ECE and DOT Safety Standards” (2), but doesn’t clearly state the helmet is ECE certified.
 Customers have confirmed there is no ECE certification on this helmet when it arrives.

 That little bit of sly dishonesty pushes my buttons, and it should push yours too.

 This helmet is only DOT-approved.
 However, DOT approval is self-certified, so it doesn’t say much if the company is already prone to dishonesty.
 Plus, DOT only tests top-down impacts, which are rare in motorcycle crashes.
 DOT certification doesn’t say ANYTHING about the chin bar, sides, or rear of the helmet.

 Let me break down each part of this helmet for you.

 The ILM Helmet – Shell

-The shell is made from ABS, or acrylonitrile butadiene styrene – plastic.
-This is one of the most common plastics for motorcycle helmets (1), mainly because it’s reasonably strong and cheap.
-Make no mistake, ABS passes safety tests but it’s definitely not the best material for a super-safe lid.
+The ILM 953 has a shell made from ABS, or acrylonitrile butadiene styrene – plastic.
+This is one of the cheapest materials you can make a motorcycle helmet from.
+It’s reasonably strong, but it’s the worst material you can make a helmet from.

 For the lining, you can fully remove it to keep it clean, which is helpful.
 It’s possible to buy a new lining from the company, but there isn’t a price quoted on the website (3).